 Proposed Off Street Parking

-• The bus stop has been upgraded with a shelter
+• The bus stop has been relocated slightly further west

-• One minibus space is provided – in Olympian Parade in front of the park
+• Two small buses up to 22 seats are provided – in Olympian Parade in front of the park

 • Based on traffic data from 2019 on street capacity is 180 vehicles with peak use being approximately 50 cars.